Love, Relationships, and Home Care

 Social connections with family, friends and community result in longer happier lives.

-At Nurse Next Door we focus on social connections, community engagement and building relationships.
+At Nurse Next Door, when providing home care, we focus on social connections, community engagement and building relationships.
 For some it may be as simple as a perfectly matched caregiver who becomes a close friend, for others there may be trips to community group activities, time spent online connecting with overseas friends and family via social media networks and for those with adventure in their bones, a trip overseas with a caregiver to provide companionship and assistance whilst travelling.

 Whatever is required, the caregivers at Nurse Next Door are trained to understand that maintaining connections does not happen without planning and effort.
 This was confirmed in the 75 year study which found that those who were happiest, were those that had actively worked to maintain or, where necessary, replace relationships such as work colleagues after retirement.